klo603/TPGCodingExercise/README.md

 - Main code/function for Question 2 is located in /Question_2/php/ajax/ folder

 - The function for finding the median in located in /Question_2/php/ajax/median.php

+- Tested on local MAMP server on Mac OS.